Todor Slavkov: Rape case

 From an early age, Slavkov imitated his father's dissolute lifestyle – he was drunk, gambled with significant stakes, and drove without documents.
 In 1988, model Mila Gesheva filed a complaint that on July 9–10 she was raped by Slavkov, the son of a Hungarian diplomat Zsolt Hajdu, who was studying in Bulgaria, and Orlin Nozharov in Hajdu's apartment.

 Todor Zhivkov was personally informed about the case, after which the prosecutor's office terminated the investigation due to lack of evidence of a crime, and Slavkov himself was not interrogated.
 After this case, Slavkov was placed under the constant supervision of an employee of the Department of Safety and Security of the State Security.
 The following summer, at the insistence of Todor Zhivkov and his sister Evgenia Zhivkova, he was sent to study management in Switzerland at state expense.

 While in Switzerland, he learned that the Zhivkov regime had fallen.
 On 18 December 1989, a month after his grandfather was overthrown, the investigation into the rape complaint against Slavkov was resumed.
 At the request of the Bulgarian authorities, the Swiss detained Todor Slavkov in 1994 and extradited him to Bulgaria on 15 February 1995 after eight months of arrest.
 In Sofia, Todor Slavkov spent another 13 months in prison and was released on bail in March 1996.

 The trial for the rape of Gesheva started on 18 March 1996 in the district court.
 The Sofia District Court sentenced him to a year in prison for participating in the gang rape.
 Hajdu and Nozharov received three years in prison each.
 The court deducted the time during which Slavkov was in custody, and so it turned out that he had already served his sentence.
-The three convicts must pay the court costs in the amount of BGN298,160, as well as BGN 10,000 to the plaintiff Mila Gesheva.
+The three convicts must pay the court costs in the amount of BGN 298,160, as well as BGN 10,000 to the plaintiff Mila Gesheva.
 The medical examination stated that at the time of the rape, Slavkov had a plaster cast and therefore could not have raped the girl.
 The second instance court – the Sofia City Court – acquitted all three in 2000.